Good to know....

 - on the other side: you might need a guide exactly when you think you do not need one!
 When you have been more than once in a city and you feel familiar there, that’s when a guide can take you discover the real, inner soul of that place.
 As I always say, you need at least TWO trips to every place you visit: the first is just to get acquainted and inspired, the second is when you really enjoy!

 - the most important requirement in a guide is a good command of the language you are going to use to communicate.
 A guided tour is a relationship – although very short – and if you cannot understand each other enough, well…. it cannot work!

-Once you have chosen the perfect guide, another hard part of the planning is choosing the perfect activity program!!!
-Of course, trust your tour guide, but he/she needs some help to know what you like.
+Once you have chosen the perfect guide, another hard part of the planning is choosing the perfect activity!!!
+Trust your tour guide, but he/she needs some help to know what you like.

-And now the last part of my recent “meditations” about vacationing: what happen when you travel with a teenager?
+And now the last part of my recent “meditations” about vacationing: what happens when you travel with a teenager?
 Stay tuned!